0xPolygon/edge-contracts/README.md

 ### Installation

-**You do not need to clone this repo in order to interact with Polygon POS v3.**
+**You do not need to clone this repo in order to interact with the Polygon core contracts**

 If you would like to work with these contracts in a development environment, first clone the repo: